On-line predictive linear regression: On-line protocol, part II

-\ifnotJOURNAL The de Finetti model is different from all the other models in this paper (see figure \ref{fig:models}) in that it gives a univariate model different from the Gaussian model in the case where the explanatory variables are absent. \fi The construction of prediction and tolerance intervals in the univariate de Finetti model, which says that $y_1,y_2,\ldots$ form an IID sequence, was undertaken by many authors following the pioneering paper by \ifnotJOURNAL \citet{wilks:1941}. \fi \ifJOURNAL \citet{wilks:1941local}. \fi (This work was later extended to the multivariate case: see, e.g., \citealt{fraser:1957}; this extension, however, is not directly related to our de Finetti predictors.)
+The IID model is different from all the other models in this paper (see Figure \ref{fig:models}) in that it gives a univariate model different from the Gaussian model in the case where the explanatory variables are absent.
+The construction of prediction and tolerance intervals in the univariate IID model, which says that $y_1,y_2,\ldots$ form an IID sequence, was undertaken by many authors following the pioneering paper by Wilks \cite{wilks:1941}.
+Wilks's work was later extended to the multivariate case: see, e.g., Fraser \cite{fraser:1957}; this extension, however, is not directly related to our IID predictors.
 For simplicity, let us assume in this subsection, as is customary in literature, that the distribution of one observation is continuous.
 Correspondingly, we will assume that the realized values of $y_n$, $n=1,2,\ldots$, are all different.

 For each $n=1,2,\ldots$, define $T_n\in\{1,2,\ldots,n\}$ as the smallest $i$ such that $y_n<y_{(n-1,i)}$, where $y_{(n-1,1)},\ldots,y_{(n-1,n-1)}$ is the sequence of the first $n-1$ observations $y_1,\ldots,y_{n-1}$ sorted in the ascending order; if $y_n>y_{(n-1,n-1)}$, set $T_n:=n$.
 Each $T_n$ is a ``pivot'', being distributed uniformly on the set $\{1,\ldots,n\}$.
 Wilks suggested the following prediction intervals based on this fact: fix a number $r\in\{1,2,\ldots\}$ and define $\Gamma_n^{2r/n}$, $n=2r+1,2r+2,\ldots$, to be the interval $(y_{(n-1,r)},y_{(n-1,n-r)})$; the probability of error, $y_n\notin\Gamma_n^{2r/n}$, is then $2r/n$.
-Now theorem~\ref{thm:1} implies that the whole random sequence $(T_1,T_2,\ldots)$ has a known distribution: namely, it is distributed according to the product $U_1\times U_2\times\cdots$ of the uniform distributions $U_n$ on $\{1,\ldots,n\}$.
+Now Theorem~\ref{thm:1} implies that the whole random sequence $(T_1,T_2,\ldots)$ has a known distribution: namely, it is distributed according to the product $U_1\times U_2\times\cdots$ of the uniform distributions $U_n$ on $\{1,\ldots,n\}$.
 In particular, Wilks's prediction intervals $\Gamma_n^{2r/n}$, $n=2r+1,2r+2,\ldots$, lead to independent errors.